Benda007/Benda007.github.io/README.md

 ## CS50 Python Course Overview

 ### Course Highlights
-- Developed a strong foundation in Python programming through practical problem sets and projects.
+- **Foundational Python Skills**: Developed a strong base in Python programming through varied problem sets that focused on fundamental operations such as input/output handling, text manipulation, and control flows.
-- Gained proficiency in working with APIs, data structures, file I/O, exception handling, and OOP.
+- **Data Manipulation and Processing**: Achieved proficiency in handling diverse data types and structures, utilizing techniques like string manipulations, list comprehensions, and dictionary operations.
+- **File Handling and I/O**: Implemented solutions involving data storage, retrieval, and processing, managing CSV files, and text manipulation.
+- **Testing and Debugging**: Created extensive test cases for functions and used debugging techniques to ensure code accuracy and reliability.
+- **Object-Oriented Programming (OOP)**: Designed custom classes to model real-world entities, mastering encapsulation and method implementation.

+### Notable Projects and Approaches
+- **Problem Set Solutions**:
+  - **INDOR**: Focuses on basic input handling and text manipulation, fundamental skills for any programming task.
+  - **FACES**: Demonstrates functions, iteration, and string replacement, essential for data transformations.
+  - **BANK**: Illustrates decision-making in applications using string operations and control flows.
+  - **TWTR**: Showcases string manipulation skills for filtering and processing text data effectively.
+  - **PLATES**: Implements input validation through conditionals, loops, and string logic.
+  - **FUEL**: Models state-based systems using mathematical operations and logical conditionals.
+  - **GAME**: Develops an interactive application incorporating randomness and user inputs.
+  - **BITCOIN**: Highlights API interaction skills to process real-time data using HTTP requests.
+  - **JAR**: Demonstrates OOP principles by encapsulating data and behaviors within custom classes.

-### Final Project: WebShare.cz KODI Add-on
+### Final Project: KODI Add-on for Online Storage Server
-- **Project Description**: Developed a KODI and LibreELEC add-on to enable streaming of online media hosted on WebShare.cz by leveraging their API.
+- **Interactive Media Add-on**: Developed an add-on for KODI and LibreELEC that facilitates media streaming from an online storage server.
-- **Key Features**:
-  - **User Authentication**: Implemented secure user login with hashing for password protection using MD5 and SHA-1.
-  - **Media Search**: Allows users to search for movies or TV series directly from KODI's interface by interfacing with WebShare's search API.
-  - **Streaming Capability**: Retrieves streamable URLs for identified media files to facilitate direct playback on KODI.
-- **Technical Components**:
-  - **Python Scripting**: Core logic for API interaction and user input handling is encapsulated in Python functions.
-  - **API Integration**: Utilized WebShare.cz's API for operations like login, search, and retrieving file streams.
-  - **Add-on Structure**: Conformed to KODI's add-on guidelines, including developing key components like `addon.xml` for metadata and `default.py` as an entry-point.
-  - **Testing**: Established unit tests for top-level functions using `pytest` to ensure reliability and correctness.

-### Current Development Focus
-- Enhancing error handling and logging capabilities.
-- Refining the user interface for KODI settings via `settings.xml`.
+  - **Features**: Included secure user authentication, media search capabilities, and direct streaming.
+  - **Skills Demonstrated**: API integration, Python scripting, and compliance with KODI's add-on architecture.
-- Iterating on feedback to optimize functionality and user experience.
+  - **Future Plans**: Focused on enhancing error handling, refining the user interface, and optimizing the overall user experience.

 ---